telerik/winforms-docs/knowledge-base/server-side-paging-in-virtualgrid.md

 {{endregion}}

->note A complete solution providing a C# and VB.NET project is available [here](https://github.com/telerik/winforms-sdk/tree/master/VirtualGrid/ServerSidePaging).
+>tip A complete solution providing a C# and VB.NET project is available [here](https://github.com/telerik/winforms-sdk/tree/master/VirtualGrid/ServerSidePaging).

 # See Also
 * [Handle Add, Delete and Update of Rows]({%slug winforms/virtualgrid/working-with-data/handle-add-delete-update-of-rows%})